What they do

-You can work as a prop and scenery maker without any formal qualifications.
-However, you are more likely to improve your prospects in the industry if you have completed a formal qualification in live production and services, production and design or a related area.
+It is possible to work as a prop and scenery maker without any formal qualifications.
+However, entry into this occupation may be improved by obtaining a qualification in live production and technical services, performing arts, theatre arts or a related area.

 The Diploma of Live Production and Technical Services and the Advanced Diploma of Live Production and Management Services are offered at the Western Australian Academy of Performing Arts (WAAPA).

-Edith Cowan University offers a three year Bachelor of Performing Arts (Production and Design).
+Edith Cowan University offers a Bachelor of Performing Arts, majoring in Production and Design.
 This is the only undergraduate degree specialising in prop and scenery making available in Western Australia.
-Contact the university for more information.
+Contact Edith Cowan University for more information.